CSSS/wall_e/Working_on_the_Bot.md

       1. You can also do `export WOLFRAMAPI='dev'` if you dont want to open a WolframAlpha account [this doesnt work if you need to do work that involves the `.wolfram` command]
       1. Run `python3.5 main.py`
 1. Testing on [CSSS Bot Test Server](https://discord.gg/85bWteC)
-   1. After you have tested on your own Discord Test Server, Create a PR to the [Wall-E Repo](https://github.com/CSSS/wall_e) that follows the [below rules]() for PRs push your changes to [Wall-E](https://github.com/CSSS/wall_e).
+   1. After you have tested on your own Discord Test Server, Create a PR to the [Wall-E Repo](https://github.com/CSSS/wall_e/pulls) that follows the [below rules](https://github.com/CSSS/wall_e/blob/update_README/Working_on_the_Bot.md#making-a-pr-to-master) for PRs push your changes to [Wall-E](https://github.com/CSSS/wall_e).
 Creating the PR will automatically load it into the CSSS Bot Test Server. the name of the channel will be `pr-<PR number>`.

 ## Making a PR to master

-These are the things you need to ensure are cover in your PR, otherwise the CODEOWNERS will not approve your PR, not matter how much you ping them to do so on the Discord
+These are the things you need to ensure are covered in your PR, otherwise the CODEOWNERS will not approve your PR, not matter how much you ping them to do so on the Discord
  1. The description in the PR is a fair representation of what the PR is about.
  1. The PR is fixing one thing and one thing only.
  1. Logging. if you have N variables initialzed/used in your function, you should print all of them out to the log using logging module at least once or have a good reason why you arent.